iterative/cml.dev/content/docs/self-hosted-runners.md

 If you're using an Object Storage remotes like `s3` or `gs` from AWS/GCP it's easy to allow DVC programatic access without the use of dedicated credentials.

 Besides reducing overhead in managing additional keys, you can save in network costs, and have options to increase transfer speeds.
-Using AWS in this example we can get [free network transfers](https://aws.amazon.com/s3/pricing/) from `s3` to `ec2` within the same region.
+For example, looking at AWS, we can get [free network transfers](https://aws.amazon.com/s3/pricing/) from `s3` to `ec2` within the same region.

 These `cml runner` commands can fit right in with the examples above, for a more detailed breakdown checkout [the advanced authentication guide](/cool/link) to